Station Expansion Project

 Union Station Redevelopment Corporation (USRC) is one of the proponents involved in the plans for the Union Station Expansion Project (SEP).
 USRC is working closely with the Federal Railroad Administration (FRA) and Amtrak to implement long-term development plans for Union Station and the surrounding area.

-The SEP, led by consulting architecture firm Beyer Blinder Belle, consists of two major work efforts: the Environmental Impact Statement (EIS) led by FRA and the conceptual design of the project based upon a final Record of Decision, expected in 2021.
-The project will include a transportation plan, passenger amenities, and public outreach and involvement.
-Additionally, with the completion of the EIS, the SEP will fulfill the requirements of the National Environmental Policy Act (NEPA) and the concurrent National Historic Preservation Act (NHPA) Section 106 process.
+The SEP, led by consulting architecture firm Beyer Blinder Belle, consists of two major work efforts: the Environmental Impact Statement (EIS) led by FRA and the conceptual design of the project based upon a final Record of Decision, expected in 2023.

-On June 4, 2020, FRA released the Draft Environmental Impact Statement (DEIS) for the SEP.
-The DEIS is available at the project website: www.wusstationexpansion.com.
-The DEIS includes a Draft Assessment of Effects (AOE) on historic properties.
-The public comment period for the the DEIS and AOE closed on September 28, 2020.
+On June 4, 2020, FRA released the Draft Environmental Impact Statement (DEIS) for the SEP, which included a preferred alternative developed in fall 2019.
+The DEIS included a Draft Assessment of Effects on historic properties, including the historic headhouse and passenger concourse (now Retail Concourse).

 Following the end of the comment period for the Draft Environmental Impact Statement on September 28, 2020, FRA, USRC, and Amtrak met with several stakeholders to review and refine the project elements.
 With this process largely completed, FRA and the proponents presented the revised alternative to the U.S. Commission of Fine Arts on June 16, 2022 and the National Capital Planning Commission on July 7, 2022.
 The NEPA process resumed in mid-July 2022 and additional Section 106 and public meetings will be held through the remainder of 2022 and into early 2023.